Afon Mawddach - Pont Aber-Geirw to Eden Confluence

 GENERAL DESCRIPTION: This excellent trip keeps you interested all the way with plenty of variation and surprises.

-From the start, the river flows over and through small set-piece grade 4+ falls and gorges.
-Watch out for practically the first drop, where the river bends sharp right.
+From the start, the river flows over and through small set-piece grade 3/4 rapids.
+Watch out for the first drop, where the river bends sharp right.
 A slot to the left saw Dave Surman dislocating his shoulder and earning a free helicopter trip to Bangor Hospital...see the 'OTHER NOTES' section below.

 The first thing which will have you scrabbling for the bank is an ominous horizon line...you've reached a six metre waterfall with ugly rock formations to the left and right of the central slab.
-This is perfectly paddleable, but most of us portaged in low water.
+This is perfectly paddleable, down the middle.
+Can scout/portage river right.
+There is a sticky weir type drop straight after this which catches most people out.

-The second fall that you may find yourself portaging is a vicious single drop where (in low water) most of the water heads down a dangerous slot on river left.
+The second fall that you may find yourself portaging is a vicious single drop where (in low water) most of the water heads down a dangerous slot on river left, the slot does get paddles but you go deep.
 Alternative routes open up in higher water.
 Note that Chris Sladden appears to have placed this rapid and the 6 metre waterfall the wrong way around in 'The Welsh Rivers'.

 Chris Sladden (Jan 2004)...'Have I got those drops the wrong way around?
 Ah well, that is the problem with doing 200 rivers+ in a country!
 I'd better try and do it again when I'm next back in Brithdir (where the inlaws live).
 Funny enough, I've paddled the river on quite a number of occasions, still nobody is perfect especially me!'

-The portage is a track down the river right bank, launching near to the confluence of the excellent Afon Gain.
+The portage is a track down the river right bank, launching near to the confluence of the excellent Afon Gain, or directly in the plunge pool of Rhaeadr Mawddach and into a technical rapid.

 With the Gain and the Mawddach joined, suddenly you are on a much bigger river!
-The river from here on is continuous grade 4+ with perhaps two grade 5 falls.
+The river from here on is continuous grade 3/4 with the intimidating three nasties not far ahead at grade 4/5, scout/portage right.
 In high water this section is superb, with humping waves and holes.

 Directly below this drop, the river joins the Afon Eden.
 You are now on the lower Mawddach.
 Stopping here (main road on river right) is possible, but carrying on through two kilometres of bouncy grade 3 and 4 to the carpark takeout (see above) is recommended.